calebjmatthews/endless-desert/concept.md

   - Petrtified wood tablets containing poetry, dice, masks
   - Stone figurines in the shape of many different animals
   - Instruments made from various woods
-- More specific expedition treasures:
+- More specific exploration treasures:
   - Ancient wine
   - Daruma doll: lucky
   - Ancient weapons
   - Cultural items: fan, mask, badge
   - Tablet depicting disasterous event
+  - Camel comb
+  - Camel lead rope
+  - Camel saddle
+  - Camel pannier
+  - Camel calling horn
 - Locations while traveling:
   - Oases: Grow figs, dates, lemons, herbs
   - Empty well: Pull strange things up from it
   - Groups of animals: Can be hunted for meat or captured with traps
-  - Crevice: Mysteries at the bottom, can be crossed with rope
+  - Crevice: Mysteries at the bottom, can be descended with rope
   - Door to Hall, Home to All
   - Prison colony
 - Events while traveling: